hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0900
 THE SUN!
 THE SUN!
 We put clothes out to dry in the cockpit — well, ALL of the clothes!
 As the wind and waves were down, we spent time dealing with minor breakages aboard, like fixing leaks.

 The anchor fell off the bow this morning, after too much time spent bashing in the waves.
 This is bad.
 We could hear banging outside at the bow, not because it was hitting the hull, but it was the sound of it skipping on the water and reverberating up the chain.
+Luckily, the chain stopper kept Pino from trying to anchor in the deeps.

-I went ahead to pull it back up, the bow diving deep.
+I went at the bow to pull our dumb anchor back up.
+The bow was diving deep.
 I was clipped to the jackline, and held onto the pulpit to keep still.
-I was drenched with salt water.
-I managed to get the acnhor up, and secured it as well as I could.
+The bow was like a giant shovel, scooping up saltwater.
+Most of it ran off the deck, but my jacket and clothes sponged up a lot of it in passing.
+I became heavy with wetness.
+I managed to get the anchor up, and secured it as best as I could.
+In truth, nothing can really hold an anchor down in such seas.
+If anything, this is a temporary fix.
 If the winds calm down enough, we'll take it off the bow entirely.
-This is a lesson for future trips in rough waters: remove the anchor, always.
+This is a lesson for future trips in rough waters: remove the anchor and stow it below, always.
+Putting it back onto the bow before anchoring is a pain, yes, but it is better than losing it, plus 91 meters (300 feet) of chain and rope rode at sea.

 While in New Zealand, we upgraded from a wheel to a tiller, gave our old post and wheel to a second-hand shop in exchange for a larger anchor.
 Our other anchor never leapt out of its bindings before, but this heavier model just doesn't want to stay put.
+It looks like we caught ourselves a wild one.

 ##### 1500
 Pino is drifting toward the southeast in very light winds.
 We still have items out to dry.
 Our morale is good, and so we make coffee for the first time since we left Japan!
-We also make a proper lunch of rice and miscellaneous vegetables, a meal both of us were able to finish.
+We also make a proper lunch of rice and miscellaneous vegetables, a meal both of us were able to finish!

 ##### 1530
 Devine is asleep.
 The sun is still with us, and as I sit outside I notice something shiny in the water.
 It's a sea turtle!
 I start screaming: "SEA TURTLE!
 SEA TURTLE!"
 It drifts past us, its head out of the water.
 I can also see its shell.
 Far off in the distance, I see the spray of a whale.
 Calm days are wonderful, we see and hear so much more.